 Fewer Eligible for Both

-Even fewer applicants are eligible to collect short-term disability and unemployment benefits at the same time.
+Second, even fewer applicants are eligible to collect short-term disability and unemployment benefits at the same time.
 The explanation is simple.
 Most are lucky to qualify for one.
 Therefore, the odds that they qualify for two are extremely small.
 In fact, the two sets of states do not overlap at all.

 |Temporary Disability||Unemployment Disability|